jjz-zhou/HoC2025/README.md

 - 1892 (out of 1894) municipalities can be identified with `muncode` ([eStat municipality identifier](https://www.e-stat.go.jp/municipalities/cities/areacode)).
 The remaining two municipalities are "薩摩川内市１" and "薩摩川内市２", coded "NA" under `muncode`.
 - July 25, 2025: `pref_votes` description edited; previously noted as total valid votes cast.
+- July 29, 2025: `senkId` description edited to correct for typo "Ehime-Kochi".